 So, how much exercise does a Border Collie need?
 Thanks to their long history as premier working and sheep-herding dogs, Border Collies require an extensive amount of physical activity.
 We recommend providing 1 to 2 hours of exercise each day to release any pent up energy in these dogs.

-Don’t be overwhelmed.
+That may sound daunting to most owners.
+But don’t be overwhelmed.
 While two hours a day may seem like a lot, it’s well worth the effort to ensure a happy and healthy Border Collie.
-Fortunately, there are easy ways to give them the necessary exercise.
+Plus, there are easy ways to give them the needed exercise for a healthy and happy life.

 RECOMMENDED: 27 Beautiful Border Collie Mixes